-Issue Next Steps "Cumulative Report" total energy consumption data is UML (D. Abrahamson) to follow up with CES to understand higher than CES reporting and UMASS Sustainability discrepancy.
-Report.
-Sustainability Report estimates and CES reports are similar.
+Issue Next Steps "Cumulative Report" total energy consumption data is higher than CES reporting and UMASS Sustainability Report.
+Sustainability Report estimates and CES UML (D. Abrahamson) to follow up with CES to understand discrepancy. reports are similar.
 Constellation and 725 Merrimack accounts were identified by CES as the key contributors.
 Cumulative Report doesn't account for Constellation use (only cost).
 Discrepancy still exists.
-"Enrollment At A Glance" reports on-campus UML (S. Barich) to review and follow up.
-2017 followed by an unexpected degree of growth in Although our overall count of students enrolling year to year bac Fall 2018 (even if Fall 2017 was normalized based on mostly been on an increase the growth rate has been on a previous years' patterns).
-This suggests a data error decline Raw numbers increasing how much we increase by (the growth rate) is shrinking as time moves forward.
-A model of this nature would also assume infinite growth, at some point across the 30 years we would have to acquire new land and build new dorms to keep up with a 7% annual on- campus increase across a 30 year span.
+"Enrollment At A Glance" reports on-campus undergraduate population unexpected drops in Fall UML (S. Barich) to review and follow up.
+2017 followed by an unexpected degree of growth in Fall 2018 (even if Fall 2017 was normalized based on previous years' patterns).
+This suggests a data error.
+Although our overall count of students enrolling year to year has mostly been on an increase, the growth rate has been on a decline.
+Raw numbers increasing, how much we increase by (the growth rate) is shrinking as time moves forward.
+A model of this nature would also assume infinite growth, at some point across the 30 years we would have to acquire new land and build new dorms to keep up with a 7% annual oncampus increase across a 30 year span.
 I am not sure if that is possible or not.
 Especially with bullet point number one above and available space in the city for expansion.
-Finally, I anticipate the impact of CUVID to be felt for a few years sector as well as LIML over the next couple of years Sector as well as divil over the next couple of years.
+Finally, I anticipate the impact of COVID to be felt for a few years to come.
+We might see flat to very little growth in the education sector as well as UML over the next couple of years.